Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 Moreover, the right hand side is naturally isomorphic to the $\kk$-linear dual of $ \tor^{\dwbtw}_* ( \kk (\tfb) , M). $ \end{PROP}

-This result may be paraphrased as follows: starting from the Koszul complex (\ref{EQN:1}), applying the weak stabilization functor to the complex (\ref{EQN:3}) of algebraic functors on $\spmon$ (obtained using the generalized Schur functor) yields the $\kk$-linear dual of the complex (\ref{EQN:2}).
+This may be resumed as follows: starting from the Koszul complex (\ref{EQN:1}), applying the weak stabilization functor to the complex (\ref{EQN:3}) of algebraic functors on $\spmon$ (obtained using the generalized Schur functor) yields the $\kk$-linear dual of the complex (\ref{EQN:2}).
 Hence the weak stabilization of the homology of (\ref{EQN:3}) is isomorphic to the $\kk$-linear dual of the homology of (\ref{EQN:2}).

-Giving a reasonably self-contained account of the above theory takes up a significant part of the paper.
-Then, with our toolkit in place, we can attack the questions posed at the beginning of this Introduction.
+Using the above theory, we can attack the questions posed at the beginning of this Introduction.
 For this, in Section \ref{sect:operads}, we first formulate the definition of an operad (without unit) using partial compositions.
 The approach here is non-standard, since we work in the category of $\kk (\tfb)$-modules, also introducing the wheeled component $|\dbd \opd|$.
 Working in $\kk (\tfb)$-modules, we have that \begin{enumerate} \item $\opd$ is supported on objects of the form $(\n, \mathbf{1})$ (where $\n = \{1, \ldots , n\}$); \item $|\dbd \opd|$ is supported on objects of the form $(\n, \mathbf{0})$ (where $\mathbf{0}$ identifies with $\emptyset$). \end{enumerate}

-Using this, the starting point for the application of the methods outlined above is the following restatement of Theorem \ref{thm:ltfb}, in which $\stfb^*$ denotes the `symmetric algebra' formed in the category of $\kk (\tfb)$-modules using the Day convolution product $\circledcirc$, and $\ltfb^*$ denotes the corresponding `exterior algebra' (see Section \ref{sect:day_convolution} for more details on these).
+Then the key input is the following restatement of Theorem \ref{thm:ltfb}, in which $\stfb^*$ denotes the `symmetric algebra' formed in the category of $\kk (\tfb)$-modules using the Day convolution product $\circledcirc$, and $\ltfb^*$ denotes the corresponding `exterior algebra' (see Section \ref{sect:day_convolution} for more details on these).

-\begin{THM} For $\opd$ an operad, there is a natural surjection of $\dwbtw$-modules:
+\begin{THM} For $\opd$ a non-unital operad, there is a natural surjection of $\dwbtw$-modules:

 \end{THM}